jay7x/puppet-vaultbot/REFERENCE.md

 Data type: `Optional[String[1]]`

-The mount path for the AppRole backend (default: approle).
+The mount path for the AppRole backend.

 Default value: ``undef``